epiwatch/ews-dashboard/TRADEMARKS.md

-All trademark rights to EPIWATCH™️ are reserved.
+EPIWATCH&reg; is a registered trademark of University of New South Wales.
+All rights reserved.

 Please contact the EPIWATCH team if you wish to use the name EPIWATCH.